pelletiermaxime/laravel-template-docker-deployer/README.md

 * Added setup-local task
 * Added setup-deps task
 * Added deploy task mainly to show how to deploy.
+* Added cs and cs-fixer to call phpcs and php-cs-fixer

 ### Deployer config